 Known for: Rhino, lion, cheetah, leopard, wild dogs,

 What we saw: Lions, leopards, wild dogs, rhino, giraffe, zebra, steenbok, impala, Nyala, baboons, vervet monkeys, elephants, buffalo, kudu, waterbuck, hippos in and out of the river, and pangolin.

-- Lubyelubye River Crossing – There are a few pull-ins to the left as you drive south towards Lower Sabie, just before the crossing which give awesome views of the river.
-This spot is also a good place to spot leopard and lion.
+- Lubyelubye River Crossing: There are a few pull-ins to the left as you drive south towards Lower Sabie, just before the crossing which give awesome views of the river.
+This spot is also a good place to spot leopards and lions.